Snapchat vs TikTok (Forget the Hype, Focus on What Works)

 If your ideal customer is a 55-year-old CEO looking for B2B software solutions, then frankly, agonising over TikTok dances is probably a monumental waste of your time.
 Sounds obvious, but you’d be surprised how many miss this.

-Snapchat: What’s the Real Deal for Business in 2025?
+Snapchat: What’s the Real Deal for Business?

 What Is Snapchat